cacheninetynine/sbox/README.md

 [![forthebadge](https://forthebadge.com/images/badges/powered-by-black-magic.svg)](https://forthebadge.com)
 ## Introduction
 The S&Box Invite Key Generator is an open-source project designed to address the limited availability of S&Box keys.
 This key generator allows users to generate invite keys, granting access to S&Box.
 Now you can enjoy the gaming experience of S&Box!
 Please note that the performance may vary depending on your hardware specifications.
-## Usage
-To generate an invite key, follow these steps:
-1. Clone this repository to your local machine.
-2. Ensure that you have Rust programming language installed.
-3. Run the `cargo build` command to build the project.
-4. Execute the `cargo run` command to generate an invite key.
-5. Test the generated key to verify its functionality.

-Alternatively, if you prefer a simpler approach, you can directly download the executable from the latest release.
-You can find the latest release [here.](https://github.com/cacheninetynine/sbox/releases/latest)
 ## Requirements
-To use the S&Box Invite Key Generator, you need:
+To compile the S&Box Invite Key Generator, you need:
 - Rust programming language installed on your system.
 - A computer running an operating system.
 - A functioning brain.
-## Installation
+## Usage/Compilation
-To install and run the S&Box Invite Key Generator, follow these steps:
+To compile the app, follow these steps:
 1. Clone this repository to your local machine.
 2. Ensure that you have Rust programming language installed.
 3. Run the `cargo build` command to build the project.
-4. Execute the `cargo run` command to generate an invite key.
+4. Execute the `cargo run` command to generate infinite invite keys.

+Alternatively, if you prefer a simpler approach, you can directly download the executable from the latest release.
+You can find the latest release [here.](https://github.com/cacheninetynine/sbox/releases/latest).
+Run it in the terminal
 ## FAQ
 **Q: I get an error when compiling!!!!**